QuickBooks Online troubleshooting

 Solution: You have two options:

 Reason: This error appears when an invoice you’re trying to sync from inFlow has a date that falls within a closed accounting period in QuickBooks Online.
-QBO doesn’t allow changes in periods that are already closed.
+QuickBooks doesn’t allow changes in periods that are already closed.

 Solution: Please double-check for any discrepancies between the invoices or bills in QuickBooks Online and inFlow.
 If anything is missing, manually adjust the payments.
 If everything looks correct, you can safely dismiss the error.